Fibroids and Infertility

 - Fibroids that change the shape of your cervix can affect the number of sperm able to enter the uterus.

-- Fibroids that block the Fallopian tubes can make the journey of a fertilized egg to implantation difficult or impossible.
+- Uterine fibroids that block the Fallopian tubes can make the journey of a fertilized egg to implantation difficult or impossible.

 - Fibroids which change the shape of your uterus may decrease the number of places an embryo can successfully implant or reduce uterine space needed for embryo development.